 The Steering Committee is the representative and decision-making body of the participating member states (for now France, Germany and the Netherlands).
-Per member state two nationally mandated representatives are delegated: One from the research community and one from the ministerial level.
+Each member state delegates two nationally mandated representatives: one from the research community and one from the ministerial level.
+The Steering Committee meets at least once a year.

-The Steering Committee is supposed to meet at least once per year.
-Its mandate is to provide strategic guidance to the GO FAIR initiative and to take strategic decisions based on national coordination and needs.
-Initially, the Steering Committee will start with six persons (from France, Germany and the Netherlands) and will be enlarged as further members states join GO FAIR.
-Initially, it is proposed to appoint Professor Barend Mons (NL) as the Secretary of the Steering Committee.
+The Steering Committee defines the GO FAIR work programme at a high abstraction level.
+It has a mandate to provide strategic guidance to the GO FAIR initiative and to take strategic decisions based on national coordination and needs.
+Initially, it is proposed to appoint Professor Klaus Tochtermann (DE) as the Secretary of the Steering Committee.

 Meet the GO FAIR Steering Committee Members: